Tax Tips for Last-Minute Filers

 Back when most people filed their taxes by mail, post offices offered extended hours—and sometimes live entertainment—on April 15 to accommodate anxious taxpayers who waited until the last minute to file their returns.

 These days, post offices are a lot quieter on Tax Day because most taxpayers file electronically.
 But even if you file from the comfort of your own home, the annual tax deadline is no less hectic or stressful if you got a late start.
-Some advice:

 Don’t Panic if You Don’t Owe